SB2318/ultimatehealth-admin-app/README.md

 Handle flagged content and investigate reports of inappropriate behavior, misinformation, or policy violations.
 Keep the platform safe and trustworthy.

 **Secure Admin Authentication**
-Role-based access control and secure JWT or OAuth2 login systems ensure sensitive operations are protected.
+Role-based access control and secure auth systems ensure sensitive operations are protected.